-If your crosscuts, miters, and bevels aren’t as tight as they should be, the culprit may be a bum blade – or just a dirty one.
-It’s the easiest place to start your investigation.
+If your crosscuts, miters, and bevels aren’t as tight as they should be, the culprit may be a bum blade.
+Or, the blade could merely be dirty.
+It’s the easiest place to start your investigation when learning how to calibrate a miter saw.
 A little visual inspection goes a long way.
-Carefully spin the blade and look for warps, bends, or any other irregularities.
+Carefully spin the blade and look for warps, bends, broken teeth, or any other irregularities.
 If you find any, it’s time for a new blade.

 But you might be able to improve your cuts and extend the blade’s life simply by cleaning it.
 Pitch buildup, sap, adhesives, and general gunk can accumulate around the teeth, gullets, and in a concentric ring around the broadside of the blade.
-Solvents – including some homemade concoctions we’ll discuss in a different article – can get you back on the road to true cuts quickly.
+Solvents can get you back on the road to true cuts quickly.

-The major tool manufacturers make miter saw tables to tight tolerances.
-But there’s a slim chance that a new saw – and perhaps a larger chance that an older saw – will have an untrue table.
+The major tool manufacturers calibrate miter saw tables to tight tolerances.
+But there’s a slim chance that a new saw—and perhaps a larger chance that an older saw—will have an untrue table.
 To test it, put a reliably flat level on edge across the table.
-Now inspect for gaps between the level and table – on each end and in the center.
+Now inspect for gaps between the level and table—on each end and in the center.
 To really dial in the inspection, try to slide a sheet of paper underneath the level to reveal gaps you might not be able to see.

-In contrast to other miter saw adjustments, making an out-of-whack table true is somewhere between difficult and impossible.
-If a couple sheets of paper can fit in the gap, then the table could be ground/scraped or pressed flat at a machine shop.
+In contrast to other tips on how to calibrate a miter saw, making an out-of-whack table true is somewhere between difficult and impossible.
+If a couple of sheets of paper can fit in the gap, then the table could be ground/scraped or pressed flat at a machine shop.
 If a larger gap exists, you should probably go shopping!

 To rectify the problem, loosen the bolts holding the fence to the table and square it up.
-Then carefully tighten the bolts, making sure the fence doesn’t move in the process.
+Then carefully tighten the bolts.
+While doing this, make sure the fence doesn’t move in the process.
 Some saws have a solid fence while others have a split fence.
 You can square one side of the split fence and then use a level to align the other to the first.